Costas-Lemonis/Digital-Storytelling-Group-Assignment/Transmedia/README.md

 - How is the project structured?
 What are the major units of organization?
   - The project was made by 6 university students.
 - How could a map23 of the storyworld be presented?
-  -
+  - Because the project doesn’t support interaction with the VUPs, one way to present a story-world map is through Youtube.

 ### Aesthetics ###
 - What kinds of visuals are being used (animation, video, graphics, a mix) in the project?
-  - For the primary movie, we use video footage taken by a camera.
+  - For the primary movie, we use video footage taken by a digital mirrorless camera.
 - Is the overall look realistic or a fantasy environment?
-  - It’s meant to look realistic.
+  - It’s meant to look realistic to a certain point.
 - Is it possible to identify specific design styles in the project?
+  - Nope probably only the makeup and the costumes.
 - How does audio work in this project?
 Is there ambient sound (rain, wind, traffic noises, etc.), sound effects, music, and so forth?
-  -
+  - In filming the movie, we encountered the problem of wind and noise in some of the scenes.
+We used a mixture of natural sounds and audio effects, all to enhance the immersion of the viewing experience.
+Some of the natural ambient sounds we used include the wind.
+We may  have some audio effects and music .Mainly we will try to program any problems with the background sound and noise .Also we will try to make our voices sound better through programs.